ksoky/ECCC_DATASET/README.md

-# ECCC: Khmer Speech Translation Corpus of the Extraordinary in the Courts of Cambodia
+# ECCC: Khmer Speech Translation Corpus of the Extraordinary Chambers in the Courts of Cambodia

 This repository is for sharing the dataset of Khmer speech translation corpus for the low-resource speech translation track at Workshop on Asian Translation (WAT) 2022